Metaphor(m): Engaging a Theory of Central Trope in Art

 Mark Staff Brandl

-This is the main page for my PhD dissertation, which I am writing under the direction of Prof. Philip Urspung at the University of Zurich, Switzerland.
-My second reader is Dr. Andreas Langlotz at the University of Basel and University of Laussane, Switzerland.
+This is the main page for my PhD dissertation, which I researched and wrote under the direction of Prof. Philip Urspung at the University of Zurich, Switzerland.
+My second reader was Dr. Andreas Langlotz, at the University of Basel and University of Laussane, Switzerland.

 I originally posted the almost-final drafts here one at a time.
 Links to those versions are still below.

-Now, however, as of January 2011 I have an final draft.
-There will be one or two very minor changes, but I am putting up the whole thing, as a pdf.
+However, as of January 2011 I had a final draft.
+There were one or two very minor changes, but I put up the whole thing, as a pdf.

 The document is rather large, since it has many images.
 For example, each chapter begins with a painting by me, ends with a sequential comic art page and two chapters are almost entirely in that form.
 There are many illustrations as well.
-Each chapter was also announced on Sharkforum, www.sharkforum.org/, with a link to this archival location; on that e-zine the comments and discussion occurred.
+Each chapter was also announced on internet with a link to this archival location; comments and discussion occurred, which I thoroughly enjoyed.

 All elements are (c) and TM 2008-2010 by Mark Staff Brandl.